Roxy8311/raspberry-server/readme.md

 - `POST /create/user` - Create a new user (Admin only).
 - `POST /edit/password` - Change the password of an existing user.
+- `POST /role/user` - Change the role of an existing user (Admin only).
+- `DELETE /database/user` - Delete the link between a user and a database (Admin only).
+- `POST /database/user` - Create a new link between a user and a database (Admin only).

 ### Database Management